 Collision avoidance in mines is an important concern for mine operators with the US Mine Safety and Health Administration reporting that of the 24 fatalities recorded at the country’s mines this year, seven have involved a collision between a worker and vehicle or piece of machinery.

-While 2018 is on track to have the lowest number of mining fatalities on record, collisions still pose a significant threat to the safety of US mines, and proximity-monitoring solutions can significantly limit these risks in 2019.
+While 2018-2020 had the lowest number of mining fatalities on record, collisions still pose a significant threat to the safety of US mines, and proximity-monitoring systems and solutions can significantly limit these risks in 2021.

 Here at Carroll Technologies, we combine the latest innovations with best in class customer service to give you a complete mining safety solution.